ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R315]** BPI participants MUST agree upon the source and type of the external authoritative data used as input to a BPI workstep.

-## 8.3 External Non-authoritative, Non-deterministic for BPIs (Oracles)
+## 8.3 External Non-authoritative Non-deterministic for BPIs

 External non-authoritative, non-deterministic data means that there does not exist an authoritative, deterministic source for the data used as input to a BPI workstep.
 In that case, a mechanism known as an oracle is needed to account for potential discrepancies.
 The entities themselves which report external non-authoritative, non-deterministic into a BPI worksteps may also be referred to as oracles.